reactive-systems/MCHyper/README.md

 1. Install and build the dependencies:
 	* [GHC](https://www.haskell.org/platform/) (tested with versions 7.8.3, 8.4.4, and 8.10.1)
 	* Additional Haskell dependencies: the parsec compiler framework, packages hashable and MissingH.
-Install using `cabal update; cabal install parsec --lib; cabal install hashable --lib; cabal install MissingH --lib`.
+Install using `cabal update; cabal install parsec hashable MissingH`.
 Make sure that ghc finds the dependencies when compiling.
 	* [Python](https://www.python.org) (tested with versions 2.7 and 3.7)
 	* [Aiger tools](http://fmv.jku.at/aiger/) (version 1.9.4): Compile using `./configure; make` in the directory aiger/.
 	* [ABC model checker](https://github.com/berkeley-abc/abc) (version 1.01): Compile using `make`.
 If necessary, install the readline package and a g++ compiler using, e.g., `sudo apt-get install libreadline-dev build-essential`.